dicodiaz/bookstore/README.md

 # Bookstore

-Bookstore is a simple online book store.
-It's built with React, Redux and Bootstrap.
+"Bookstore" is a mock online bookstore that features thunks to consume a [Bookstore API](https://www.notion.so/Bookstore-API-51ea269061f849118c65c0a53e88a739).
+Built with React, Redux, and Bootstrap.
 It allows you to:

 - Display a list of books.
 - Add a book.